FAForever/server/README.md

 **Note:** *The pipenv scripts are NOT meant for production deployment.
 For deployment use `faf-stack`.*

-### Administrator/root priveleges
+### Administrator/root privileges

-On Linux, root priveleges are generally not needed.
+On Linux, root privileges are generally not needed.
 If you find that a command will not work unless run as root, it probably means that you have a file permission issue that you should fix.
 For instance if you ran the server as a docker container, it may have created certain files (like the GeoIP database) as